 Quick Answer

-Regulation M (Reg M) prevents distribution participants from manipulating the price of a security they are placing by restricting their bids and purchases during a restricted period before pricing.
-The Reg M restriction on distribution participants covers underwriters and the syndicate; a parallel Reg M restriction covers the issuer and selling shareholders.
-Three tiers set the restricted period: actively-traded securities get no restricted period, Tier 1 (large/liquid) gets 1 business day, Tier 2 (smaller/less liquid) gets 5 business days.
-The lead manager files FINRA deal-wire notifications before and after the distribution.
+Regulation M (Reg M) restricts bids and purchases by distribution participants and, in a parallel restriction, by issuers and selling shareholders, during a restricted period before pricing, to prevent price manipulation.
+Three tiers set the period: actively-traded securities get none, Tier 1 gets 1 business day, Tier 2 gets 5 business days.
+The manager files FINRA notifications before and after.

 Regulation M is the SEC's anti-manipulation regime for securities offerings.
-This unit covers the filing and notification mechanics: who is restricted, how long the restricted period runs, and which deal wires the lead manager must file.
+This unit covers the filing and notification mechanics: who is restricted, how long the restricted period runs, and which notices the manager (or, absent a manager, each participant) must file with FINRA.
 The substantive Reg M restrictions on stabilizing bids, syndicate covering, and short-selling around an offering belong to the next unit on execution and distribution.

 Regulation M applies the same trading prohibition to two different sets of parties through two parallel restrictions.
 Together they cover everyone who has an economic incentive to artificially support the price of the security being placed.